-Sections 622.9 (on communication between husband and wife) and 622.10 (on communication in professional confidence) and any statute or rule of evidence which excludes or makes privileged the testimony of health practitioners or mental health professionals as to confidential communications do not apply to evidence regarding a child's injuries or the cause of the injuries in any judicial proceeding, civil or criminal, resulting from a report of child abuse.
+Sections 622.9 (on communication between husband and wife) and 622.10 (on communication in professional confidence) and any other statute or rule of evidence which excludes or makes privileged the testimony of a husband or wife against the other or the testimony of a health practitioner or mental health professional as to confidential communications, do not apply to evidence regarding a child's injuries or the cause of the injuries in any judicial proceeding, civil or criminal, resulting from a report of child abuse.
 Physician privilege is waived in cases of suspected child abuse.
 Physicians are allowed to share whatever information is necessary with the Department of Human Services to facilitate a thorough assessment.

-It is a good idea to let your clients know your status as a child abuse reporter at the onset of treatment.
+It is a good idea to let your clients know your status as a mandatory reporter of child abuse at the onset of treatment.
 This will help establish an open relationship and minimize the client's feelings of betrayal if a report needs to be made.
-Making a child abuse referral does not necessarily mean that your relationship with the child and family will end, especially when you are able to support the family during the assessment process.
+Making a report of suspected child abuse does not necessarily mean that your relationship with the child and family will end, especially when you are able to support the family during the assessment process.